1truong9song9hiep8/journey-to-the-west/chapter17.md

 A little demon who stood guard at the door came out and asked, "Who are you, that you dare beat at our immortal cave?"

+"You Damnable beast!"
+Scolded Pilgrim, "What sort of a place is it, that you there assume the title of 'Immortal'?
+Is the word 'Immortal' for you to use?
+Hurry inside and tell the swarthy fellow to bring out your venerable father's cassock at once.
+Then I may spare the lifes of the whole nest of you"

+The litle demon ran swiftly inside and reported:

+"Great King!
+You won't have a Festival of the Buddha Robe"

+"There's a monk with hairy face and a thunder-god mouth outside demanding the cassock."

+That swarthy fellow, after being chased by the Pilgrim from the grass meadow, had just managed to get the cave.
+He had not even been able sit down when he again heard this announcement, and he thought to himself.

+"I wonder where this fellow came from, so arrogant that he dared show up making demand of my door"

+He asked for his armor, and, after putting it on, he walked outside holding a lance with black tassles, Pilgrim stood on one side of the gate, holding his iron rob and glaring.
+The monster indeed cut a formidable figure:

+A bowl-like helmet of dark burnished steel;
+A black-gold cuirass that shone most bright.
+A black silk robe with wide wind-bagging sleeves,
+And dark green sashes with long, long tassels.
+He held in his hands a black-tasseled lance.
+He wore on his feet two black-leather boots.
+His eyes‟ golden pupils like lightning flashed.
+He was thus in this mountain the Black Wind King.

+"This fellow" Pilgrim said, smilling to himself, "looks exacly like a kiln or a coal miner.
+He must scrub charcoal here for a living!
+How did he get to be black all over?"

+The monster called out in a loud voice, "What kind of a monk are you that you dare to be so impudent aroud here?"
+Rushing up to him with his iron rob, Pilgrim roared, "No ilde converstation!
+Return the cassock of you revenable grandfather at once!"

+"What monastregy are you from?, bonze?" asked the monster, "and where did you lose your cassock that you dare show up at my place and demand its return"

+"My cassock" said Pilgrim, "was stored in the back room of the Guanyin Hall due north of here.
+Because of the fire there, you committed robbery by taking advantage of the confusion; after making off with the garment, you even wanted to start a Festival of the Buddha Robe to celebrate your birthday.
+Do you deny this?
+Give it back to me quickly, and I‟ll spare your life.
+If you but mutter half a „no,‟ I‟ll overturn the Black Wind Mountain and level the Black Wind Cave.
+Your whole cave of demons will be pulverized!”
+When the monster heard these words, he laughed scornfully and said, “You audacious creature!
+You yourself set the fire last night, for you were the one who summoned the wind on top of the roof.
+I took the cassock all right, but what are you going to do about it?
+Where do you come from, and what is your name?
+What ability do you have, that you dare mouth such reckless words?”
+Pilgrim said, “So you don‟t recognize your venerable grandfather!
+He is the"